Heterogeneous Returns and Wealth Tax Neutrality: A Fokker-Planck Framework: Discussion

 \subsection{Policy implications: reinterpreting Guvenen}

 A common objection to wealth taxation is that it ``punishes skill'': by taxing the accumulated capital of successful entrepreneurs, it penalises precisely those who have demonstrated the ability to deploy capital productively.
 This framing reverses the actual mechanism.
 Proposition~\ref{prop:differential} shows that the wealth tax \emph{preserves} skill-driven drift differences---it is the income tax that compresses them.
 Under heterogeneous returns, a revenue-neutral shift \emph{from} income taxation \emph{to} wealth taxation widens the drift gap between high- and low-ability investors, accelerating the reallocation of capital toward the skilled.
-This is \citeauthor{GuvenEtAl2023}'s central finding: the optimal wealth tax yields a welfare gain of 9.61\% in consumption-equivalent terms, compared with 6.28\% under optimal capital income taxation; the revenue-neutral reform (switching to a 1.13\% wealth tax) delivers 7.86\%.
-Critically, when return heterogeneity is eliminated in their robustness experiment~VI ($z_{ih} = 1$), the welfare gain from switching instruments drops to 0.005\%---the entire case for wealth taxation over capital income taxation rests on the heterogeneous-returns channel.
+This is \citeauthor{GuvenEtAl2023}'s central finding: a revenue-neutral switch from capital income taxation to wealth taxation delivers an average welfare gain of $\sim 7\%$ of consumption-equivalent for newborns, with the optimal wealth-tax exercise returning $\tau_a^{\mathrm{OWT}} \approx 3\%$ (positive, optimal) versus an optimal capital-income tax of $\tau_k^{\mathrm{OKIT}} = -13.6\%$ (a subsidy, optimal).
+Critically, when return heterogeneity is shut down in their robustness experiment~VI ($z_{ih} = 1$), the optimal capital-income tax flips from a $-13.6\%$ subsidy to a $+25.1\%$ positive tax---the entire case for wealth taxation over capital income taxation rests on the heterogeneous-returns channel.
+The theoretical companion \citet{GuvenEtAl2024} develops an analytically tractable infinite-horizon model that establishes the use-it-or-lose-it channel, characterises the optimal mix of wealth and capital-income taxes, and adds an innovation/effort channel through which the wealth tax further increases welfare by incentivising high-productivity entrepreneurial activity.

 There is a genuine paradox in this result.
 High-ability investors accumulate more wealth and therefore pay more wealth tax in absolute terms ($\tau_w W_i$ is larger when $W_i$ is larger)---the observation that grounds the ``punishes skill'' objection.
 But the uniform reduction $v(z) \mapsto v(z) - \tau_w$ imposes a larger \emph{relative} burden on low-ability investors (\Cref{sec:neutrality}), so wealth migrates toward the skilled over time.
 The absolute burden is proportional to the \emph{stock} of wealth; the incentive structure depends on the \emph{cross-sectional distribution} of after-tax drifts.
 The tax that \emph{appears} to burden the wealthy---because it is levied on accumulated wealth---is the one that preserves the reallocation mechanism.
 The income tax, by contrast, may extract nothing from a zero-return investor, but it compresses the drift gap: the tax that appears gentler to skilled investors is the one that erodes the reward to skill.